 - The steep price could be prohibitive

-- Patented P3® System maintains the downward turn of the shoes permanently throughout its life to deliver superior edging power
+Specific features: Created for powerful technical edging and crack climbing, patented P3 System maintains the downward turn of the shoes permanently throughout its life to deliver superior edging power.

-- The XS Edge rubber compound is very resistant to deformation on sharp edges and will not creep when smearing
+Description: The flat fit of La Sportiva TC Pro Climbing Shoes is great for crack climbing.
+The ventilated tongue and lateral rand perforations let air flow freely to keep feet dry and comfortable.
+The XS Edge rubber compound is very resistant to deformation on sharp edges and will not creep when smearing.

-- Very good all-round shoes which still stays comfortable after wearing for long hours
+- They stay comfortable after wearing for long hours

 - The tongue can curl at the edges when the shoes are new

 - The XS Edge rubber is not durable and not as sticky

-As you may have already observed from the recommendations, good rock climbing shoes tend to cost a little more generally.
+As you may have already observed from the recommendations, good rock climbing shoes, besides tending to cost a little more, they include other very important features such as the stretch.
 So it’s important to know what you’re looking and paying for when choosing the right rock climbing shoes for yourself.
-Happy climbing!